akeneo/pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 Sorting
 ~~~~~~~
-Sorting will be done on the localized label:
+Sorting will be done on the localized label.

 Operators
 .........